georgeliu1998/job_search_assistant/docs/design/job-evaluation-design.md

 ## Overview

-The job evaluation feature is implemented as a LangGraph workflow rather than a simple agent.
+The job evaluation feature is implemented as a LangGraph workflow with deterministic business logic functions rather than autonomous agents.
 This design choice enables complex multi-step processing, robust error handling, and future extensibility while maintaining clear separation of concerns.

 ## Why a Workflow Instead of a Simple Agent?